GarrettS/OpenSourceLearning/README.md

 **Community**
 Users join communities.
 Each community publishes a feed.
 Joining a community subscribes the user to that feed.
-User publishes "moments" to the community feed.
+User publishes "moments" with optional media to the community feed.
 Other users can "like" and comment on the moment.
 Communities are multilingual and have built-in translation tools (useful for language learning).
-Communities support publishing audio and video.

-**Video Storage** Video can be stored on the user's local device (free), our cloud, or a third party service (youtube, etc) (free).
+**Media Storage** Media can be stored on the user's local device (free), our cloud, or a third party service (youtube, etc) (free).

 **Profile Pages**
 Users have a profile page with description, lessons offered, subjects studied.